 Since the Solana Foundation re-opened the Delegation Program, the community has had some great questions and feedback.
 The FAQ below seeks to answer the most common questions.
 If you have additional questions please feel free to ask them in the #solana-foundation-delegation-program Discord channel.

-You will be onboarded according to the following criteria : 1) % average Bonus performance Epoch 207 on testnet, 2) % average Bonus performance in the last 13 epochs on testnet, and 3) cumulative vote credits in the last 64 epochs on testnet.
-Your performance in all three categories will determine the exact order in which you will be onboarded.
-Out of fairness to validators who have been running high quality validator nodes since Tour de SOL, if there are two equally quality validator nodes with the same performance numbers for 1, 2, and 3, precedence will be given to the validator who has been running their node longer (the validator from Tour de SOL).
-If the two equally quality validator nodes with the same performance numbers for 1, 2, and 3 are both from Tour de SOL, they will be ordered according to TdS stage, from earliest to latest.
+Your performance in both categories will determine the exact order in which you will be onboarded.
+Out of fairness to validators who have been running high quality validator nodes since Tour de SOL, if there are two equally quality validator nodes with the same performance numbers for 1 and 2, precedence will be given to the validator who has been running their node longer (the validator from Tour de SOL).
+If the two equally quality validator nodes with the same performance numbers for 1 and 2 are both from Tour de SOL, they will be ordered according to TdS stage, from earliest to latest.

 If you have an onboarding group number that is greater than 16, there is no guarantee that your group number will stay the same.
 Validators in groups 15 and 16 will continue being onboarded through the existing process.
 For everyone else, if you have an onboarding group number that’s greater than 16, you will likely receive a new onboarding group number.
-The new onboarding group number will be based on the following criteria: 1) % average Bonus performance since Epoch 207 on testnet, 2) % average Bonus performance in the last 13 epochs on testnet, and 3) cumulative vote credits in the last 64 epochs on testnet.
-Your performance in all three categories will determine the exact order in which you will be onboarded.
+The new onboarding group number will be based on the following criteria: 1) % average Bonus performance since Epoch 207 on Testne and, 2) % average Bonus performance in the last 13 epochs on Testnet.
+Your performance in both categories will determine the exact order in which you will be onboarded.
 Starting September 30th, you will be able to see your new onboarding group number here .